HalviSaiAnusha/Farmer-and-Consumer/README.md

 # Farmer-and-Consumer
-A Platform for both farmers and consumers to sell and buy the products.
-Farmers can also predict the sales for the future using Machine Learning Algorithms and Usage of Data Base MYSQL
+Farmer Consumer Platform This is farmer consumer platform where farmers can ditrectly interact with consumers.
+They post their product details and consumers can buy them.
+Usage of Machine Learning Algorithms to predict sales for future.